KBNLresearch/isolyzer/README.md

     pip install isolyzer

-(May need super user privige, in which case use `sudo pip install jpylyzer`)
+(May need super user privilige, in which case use `sudo pip install jpylyzer`)

 To upgrade from a previous version: